 These degrees can prepare students to move into the eight major industries in Pennsylvania, as defined by the PA Department of Community and Economic Development: energy, technology, advanced manufacturing, agribusiness, aviation, film, tourism and life sciences.
 Graduates of vocational schools in Pennsylvania can look forward to many entry-level jobs that require only a certificate or associate degree to begin.

-Those who choose to earn their education through technical schools in Pennsylvania can expect a wide variety of job opportunities.
+Those who choose to earn their education through technical schools can expect a wide variety of job opportunities.
 These might be found in the eight booming industries in the state, or in industries that have been providing steady work for residents for decades.
-According to Projections Central, the following positions in the state will be in highest demand from 2012 to 2022 -- and each requires an associate degree or less.
+Here's a look at some jobs in the vocational sector in Pennsylvania, with recent salary data and job availability from the Bureau of Labor Statistics.

-Note that many of these high-demand careers might be available to those with only a high school diploma; so why should students pursue higher education?
-Those who obtain a certificate or associate degree prove to potential employers that they are serious about advancement in the chosen position and are willing to put forth the time and effort to learn as much as they can before embarking on their career.
+Note that many of these high-demand careers require an associate degree or less at the entry level.
+There are also additional certifications or licenses you may be able to earn, as way of showing potential employers you're serious about advancement in the chosen position.
 That kind of "go get it" attitude could be attractive to employers who have to make tough decisions among competitive applicants.

 Sometimes speaking to an expert is the best way to get the top-notch information students need to choose their degree path.
 Emily Davis, the branch manager for Adecco Engineering and Technology, has unique insight into the advantage of attending vocational schools in Pennsylvania.